 1977 John Corran Prize for outstanding undergraduate work in genetics.

-Work in the lab is supported by a major (LOLA) grant from the Biotechnology and Biological Sciences Research Council (BBSRC), a European Research Council Advanced Investigator Grant and a Wellcome Trust Senior Investigator Award.
+Work in the lab is supported by a European Research Council Advanced Investigator Grant and a Wellcome Trust Senior Investigator Award.
 Several students and post-docs are supported directly by Long Term Fellowships from EMBO and the EU Marie-Curie scheme.

 A Newcastle University spin out company Demuris Ltd (www.Demuris.co.uk) has been established to exploit drug screening opportunities emerging from the Errington lab.